pcordes/par2-cleanhistory/README_FIRST.txt

 --- Installing the pre-built Linux version ---

 The Linux version is a 32-bit i386 build of the concurrent version of par2cmdline 0.4 for GNU/Linux kernel version 2.6 with GCC 4.
-It is distributed as an executable (par2) along with the required Intel Thread Building Blocks 2.0 library (libtbb.so).
+It is distributed as an executable (par2) along with the required Intel Threading Building Blocks 2.1 library (libtbb.so).

 To install, place the par2 and libtbb.so files in a folder and invoke them from the command line.